alpalmtree/website/src/pages/blog/a-different-take-on-web-components.md

 Web components are the name given to this set of native technologies available in modern browsers.
 Probably, Custom Elements would be at the basic level of the Web Components [prototype](https://en.wikipedia.org/wiki/Prototype_theory).
 As such, most literature out there focuses and exemplifies use cases with Custom Elements.

 ### Shadow DOM
-Broadly speaking, the Shadow DOM api allows you to create a sort of scope inside an HTMLElement (yes, HTMLElement, not necessarily a custom element).
+Broadly speaking, the Shadow DOM API allows you to create a sort of scope inside an HTMLElement (yes, HTMLElement, not necessarily a custom element).
 You can read more about it [in MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM).

 This is typically used together with Custom Elements because is a great way of providing our beloved encapsulation we see in React (or \<your_framework_here\>, remember).
 When attaching a shadow DOM to an HTMLElement: